Jordi Martín (footballer, born 2001)

-Jorge "Jordi" Martín Camuñas (born 5 January 2001) is a Spanish professional footballer who plays for SD Huesca.
-Mainly a winger, he can also play as a left back.
+Jorge "Jordi" Martín Camuñas (born 5 January 2001) is a Spanish professional footballer who plays for CD Eldense.
+Mainly a midfielder, he can also play as a winger or a left-back.

 Career

 Born in Madrid, Martín joined Real Madrid's La Fábrica in 2012, from Getafe CF. After spending the 2019 pre-season with the reserves, he made his senior debut with the side on 25 August of that year, starting and scoring the equalizer in a 1–1 Segunda División B away draw against Las Rozas CF.

 Regularly used by manager Raúl in the 2019–20 season, Martín failed to feature in any matches during the first half of the 2020–21 campaign before returning to Geta on 12 January 2021, on loan to the B-team.

 On 10 July 2021, Martín was loaned to Primera División RFEF side CF Talavera de la Reina, for one year.
 Upon returning, he was assigned to RSC Internacional FC – Real Madrid's unofficial farm team – in Tercera Federación.

 On 18 August 2023, Martín rejoined Getafe and their B-side, now in the fifth tier.
 He made his first team debut on 1 November, starting and scoring his side's fourth in a 12–0 away routing of CF Tardienta, for the season's Copa del Rey.
 He made his La Liga debut on 8 December, starting in a 1–0 home win over Valencia CF.

 On 29 August 2024, Martín signed a three-year contract with Segunda División side SD Huesca.
+Converted into a central midfielder by manager Antonio Hidalgo, he suffered a knee injury in April 2025, and spent nearly eight months sidelined before being declared fit to play in December.

+On 29 July 2026, after suffering relegation, Martín agreed to a two-year deal with CD Eldense also in the second division on 29 July of that year.